 We did a full day trekking, rappelling and rafting tour, which we highly recommend.
 This included trekking through the Tiger Creek mountain range, rappelling down the Barandillas waterfall and rafting on the Rio Negro.

-Rappelling was our most memorable experience from our trip to Bogota.
-As first timers, it was initially quite daunting, especially when you look down at the drop beneath you.
+Rappelling was the most memorable experience from our trip to Bogota.
+As first-timers, it was initially quite daunting, especially when you look down at the drop beneath you.
 But as the adrenaline kicks in, your confidence quickly grows and you push on ahead, just like Spiderman.
 It's absolutely awesome!

 Sunset views of Bogota from Monserrate Mountain